iontodirel/matchbox_aprs/README.md

 Header 2 is optional if pins 4, 5 and 6 are tied together using the on board resistor footprint

+Pin 6 supplies 5V to the LDO.
+Higher voltage can also be supplied up to +20V

 | Pin | Label     | Description                                                                  |
 |-----|-----------|------------------------------------------------------------------------------|
 | 1   | GND       | Ground                                                                       |